Adjustable versus fixed loans

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
 Call America's Money Source at (407) 898-7559 for details.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You've likely read about 5/1 or 3/1 ARMs.
+ARMs most often feature their lowest rates toward the start.
+They guarantee the lower interest rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
 For these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for a certain number of years (3 or 5), then they adjust.
-Loans like this are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs are best for people who will sell their house or refinance before the initial lock expires.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are usually best for borrowers who anticipate moving within three or five years.
+These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the initial lock expires.